chauff/cse1500-web-transcripts/_practicals/assignment-rubric.md

 ### Passing requirements

+- The JS+Node assignment was passed. *It is not possible to pass this last assignment, without passing the previous one.*
 - The student is able to answer most of the TA's questions correctly.
 - The deliverables are uploaded to Brightspace.
 - The implementation contains the necessary CSS elements.